mechmotum/mechmotum.github.io/content/treadle-pump-experiment.rst

 **References**

 ..
-[Polak] P. Polak, “How IDE Installed 1.5 Million Treadle Pumps in Bangladesh by Activating the Private Secotr: The Practical Steps,” International Development Enterprises (IDE), 2000.
+[Polak] P. Polak, "How IDE Installed 1.5 Million Treadle Pumps in Bangladesh by Activating the Private Secotr: The Practical Steps," International Development Enterprises (IDE), 2000.
 ..
 [McKay] A. Mckay.
-(2018), “The Water Buffalo: Design of a Portable Bicycle Powered Irrigation Pump for Small-Scale African Farmers” UC Davis, Davis, California
+(2018), "The Water Buffalo: Design of a Portable Bicycle Powered Irrigation Pump for Small-Scale African Farmers" UC Davis, Davis, California